If you’ve been diagnosed with type 2 diabetes, there are lots of ways you can slow its progression and manage the risk of future complications.

 Tip 1: Be active

 Exercise is one of the best ways to control your blood glucose levels, keep your heart healthy and improve your overall health and wellbeing.
 Aim for at least 30 minutes of moderate physical activity on most, if not all, days of the week (at least 150 minutes/week).
-Try to be as consistent as you can—joining a group or finding someone to exercise with can help.
-Mix up what you do, including the intensity of your exercise.

 Set short term goals